aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ### 4\.
 Configure API Gateway to trigger Lambda function

-You need to create and configure an AWS API Gateway to make your Lambda function triggered by a HTTP POST call from the device.
+You need to create and configure an AWS API Gateway to make your Lambda function triggered by an HTTP POST call from the device.
-Navigate to [API Gateway console](https://console.aws.amazon.com/apigateway), create an API Gateway REST API (`IoTCVMApi`) with one resource (`Registration`) as enpoint `/registration` and one method (`POST`).
+Navigate to [API Gateway console](https://console.aws.amazon.com/apigateway), create an API Gateway REST API (`IoTCVMApi`) with one resource (`Registration`) as endpoint `/registration` and one method (`POST`).
 You associate the POST method with your Lambda function.
 Then, you deploy the API.
 Copy and save the API invoke URL.
 This URL is the IoT CVM API endpoint.

-## Testing and simulation of a device behaviour
+## Testing and simulation of a device behavior

-Let's assume `device_uid=DEVICE001` and calculate it's SHA256 hash using python on the shell console.
+Let's assume `device_uid=DEVICE001` and calculate its SHA256 hash using python on the shell console.
 Copy the calculated hash.

 ```bash
 python3 <<< 'import hashlib; print(hashlib.sha256(b"DEVICE001//YOURSECRETSALTHERE").hexdigest())'